One of our keys to success is the ability to hire

 Q: How is the money

-profits to pay for the entire chorus program; so it is critical that sixth
+to pay for the entire music program.
+So, it is critical that 6th and 7th

-and seventh graders participate in our fund raisers.
-Eighth graders who go
+graders participate in our fundraisers.
+8th graders who go on the Disney

-on the Disney Trip (which are most of them) are allowed to use 100% of the profits to defer the cost
+Trip (which are most of them) use 100% of the profits to decrease the cost

 Q: What if I don't want to